 We intend to use Marriott as our preferred, but not exclusive, hotel management company for our hotel properties and expect to benefit from Marriott's strong brands and its excellent hotel management services.
 Marriott-branded hotels have an extensive record of generating premiums in RevPAR over competitive brands.
-Each of our hotel properties operates under a recognized Marriott brand, including Marriott\, Renaissance Hotels and Resorts\, SpringHill Suites\ and Courtyard by Marriott\.
+Each of our hotel properties operates under a recognized Marriott brand, including Marriott, Renaissance Hotels and Resorts, SpringHill Suites and Courtyard by Marriott.
 In connection with our July 2004 private placement, Marriott purchased 3.0 million shares of our common stock.
 In addition, concurrently with the completion of our initial public offering, we sold directly to Marriott 1,428,571 shares of our common stock at the initial public offering price.
-As of the date of this prospectus, Marriott owns 8.7% of our outstanding common stock (including unvested restricted stock).
+As of September 21, 2005.
+Marriott owned 8.7% of our outstanding common stock (including unvested restricted stock).